Silver1793/AIT-Final/README.md

 User Stories or Use Cases

-as non-registered user, I can register a new account with the site as a user, I can log in to the site as a user, I can view my score which is 0 if this is the first time logged in as a user, I can input keys and try and guess the word as a user, I can see the list of words as a user, I can create my own word and add it to the list where it will be saved later
+as a user, I can view my score which is 0 as a user, I can input keys and try and guess the word as a user, I can see the list of words as a user, I can create my own word and add it to the list where it will be saved later